kunalekare/flexi-study-space/README.md

 ## How can I edit this code?

-There are several ways of editing your application.
+There are several ways of editing your application. and start prompting.

-**Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/070e755f-bd78-47b7-9694-477966637ff7) and start prompting.

 Changes made via Lovable will be committed automatically to this repo.